 So, our commitment is to use the bare minimum when it comes to packaging.
-We make it reusable, recyclable (and recycled in the first place) or better yet, fully compostable if we can.
+We make it reusable (our labels turn into colourful bookmarks), recyclable (and recycled in the first place) or better yet, fully compostable if we can.
 And we'll still try to make you say oooh when you see it.

 Looking To The Future

 As we grow, we aim to continue looking for innovative ways and materials to make our brand more sustainable ecologically.
 We will also continue focusing on craftsmanship.

 All this, so the intricate skills required for the beautiful art of lace and lingerie making continue to be passed on for generations to come and support the communities we are involved with.